 - If your home has more than one storey, have an emergency escape ladder available on upper floors.Make sure all family members know how to use the ladder.

-- Make certain that everyone understands that if they hear the smoke detector, or hear someone shouting ‘Fire!’ they should immediately evacuate.
+- Make certain that everyone understands that if they hear the smoke or carbon monoxide alarm, or hear someone shouting ‘Fire or Gas’ they should immediately evacuate and call 911.

 Detect a fire?